What is a Thermostatic Radiator Valve?

 Due to their ability to regulate temperature for individual rooms, TRVs are often considered an environmental choice and it has been estimated that, in an average household, they can save up to 90kg² of CO₂ a year.
 Additionally, they allow homeowners to save over £10 a year on energy bills, which means that if you install them yourself, you could see a return on your investment in only a couple of years.

-If you’re interested in plumbing, why not call us FREE today on 0808 115 6538 or fill in our enquiry form on the right.
+If you’re interested in plumbing, why not call us on 0800 802 1306 or fill in our enquiry form on the right.